ashleybaxter/iamashley/_posts/2017-02-06-why-i-launched-with-one-product.markdown

 <h3>Do One Thing And Do It Well</h3>

-Jack's focus is on building a better customer journey for freelancers.
+With Jack's focus is on building a better customer journey for freelancers.
 I didn't want to get bogged down in making the system more complex.

 I also wanted to avoid decision fatigue.
 Instead of overwhelming freelancers with different products, I wanted to give them the most popular cover for their type of work.